MostafaHassanein0/brain-game/README.md

 # THE-BRAIN-GAME

- It is a simple mathematics game to test how well we are at arithmetic.
+ It is a simple mathematics game that help the young students to practice very well in arithmetic operations In the form of an entertaining game and test how well we are at arithmetic.
 ---
 we ranked 1st out of +90 team from different cities.
 team member: